 Department of Physics

-Students who complete a major in Physics are prepared for careers in industrial and governmental research and development; for graduate study in physics, astronomy, engineering, medicine, oceanography, materials science; and for environmental science.
+Students who complete a major in Physics are prepared for careers in industrial and governmental research and development and for graduate study in physics, astronomy, engineering, medicine, oceanography, materials science; and environmental science.
 In-depth preparation also is provided for teaching in secondary schools.

-To meet requirements of the “No Child Left Behind” Act 2001, students interested in Physics Education are encouraged to declare a double major in their discipline and in education (i.e., physics education and physics).
-Such double majors may typically be earned by successful completion of a few additional credits.
+Students interested in Physics Education are encouraged to declare a double major in their discipline and in education (i.e., Physics Education and Physics).
+Such double majors may be earned by successful completion of a few additional credits.
 Students should contact their adviser or the Office of Registration and Records for details and are encouraged to declare their primary and secondary majors with the Office of Registration and Records, Ceres Hall 110.

 Optical Science and Engineering Option